 5. Thanh Toan Tile Roofed Bridge

-- • A bridge over water, Thanh Toan Bridge was built by a Vietnamese lady, Mrs. Tran, in 1776.
+- A Vietnamese lady, Mrs. Tran, built Thanh Toan Bridge in 1776.

 6. Cooking and Cycling Class